caiotheodoro/synkro/README.md

    - API Gateway creates user record in PostgreSQL database
    - User credentials are securely stored (password hashed with bcrypt)
    - JWT token is generated and returned to the frontend
-   - Frontend stores token in localStorage
+   - Frontend stores token securely

 2. **User Login**:
    - User enters credentials in `frontend-auth`
    - Credentials are sent to API Gateway Auth
    - API validates credentials against database
    - Valid credentials lead to JWT token generation
-   - Token is returned to frontend and stored in localStorage
+   - Token is returned to frontend and stored securely

 3. **Token Validation**:
    - Apps validate tokens by sending them to API Gateway Auth